 Rear Panel | Controls for mic gain, phantom power and limiter

 I live in the inner city and am surrounded by cellphone and radio station transmitters.
-RFI is a major problem and every piece of gear needs shielding or it becomes a classic rock station.
-I am happy to report the DR-100 MKII greeted me with complete radio silence and is well shielded.
-In contrast, my plastic DR-40 picks up a Morse code like RFI from cellphones even in the next room!
+RFI is a major problem, and every piece of gear needs shielding or it becomes a classic rock station.
+I am happy to report that the DR-100 MKII greeted me with complete radio silence and is well shielded.
+In contrast, my plastic DR-40 picks up a Morse code-like RFI from cellphones even in the next room!

-The versatile input options of XLR, coaxial and unbalanced analog allow you to record any source needed from phantom powered condenser mics to digital mixers to turntable preamps.
-The DR-100 MKII has a switchable pad to toggle the XLRs from mic to line level input.
-Unfortunately, since this is a palm sized unit, phono and RCA jacks are MIA.
-You'll have to make due with adapters to plug RCA or phone jacks into the XLR or mini stereo jacks.
+The versatile input options of XLR, coaxial, and unbalanced analog allow you to record any source needed from phantom-powered condenser mics to digital mixers to turntable preamps.
+The DR-100 MKII has a switchable pad to toggle the XLRs from mic to line-level input.
+Unfortunately, since this is a palm-sized unit, phono and RCA jacks are MIA.
+You'll have to make do with adapters to plug RCA or phone jacks into the XLR or mini stereo jacks.

 XLR Inputs | Clean mic preamps with locks but no TRS